fbpx

 Whatever it was, tackiness aside, the mood was festive.
 Lots of people strolling, a beautiful sunset, and no one looked uptight.

-I read somewhere that our distaste for kitsch stems from an unwillingness to tolerate any kind of emotion that is seen as too sentimental or “sweet.”
+I read somewhere that our distaste for kitsch stems from a distaste for any kind of emotion that is seen as too sentimental or “sweet.”
 Kitsch is too corny to take seriously.

-Corny, however, does come with a side benefit.
-It’s innocent.
+But corny does come with a subtle but surprisingly satisfying benefit: It’s innocent.
 It doesn’t pretend to be something it’s not.
 It’s just there, in its kitschy glory.

-We’re living in cynical times when it’s cool to be snarky.
-That kind of coolness tends to get exhausting.
+The times we’re living in are the opposite of innocent.
+They are the cynical times, when it’s cool to be snarky.
+That kind of coolness, however, tends to get exhausting.

 Give me kitsch.